Imran4424/SwiftProblemNSolution/23.Inheritance/SwiftInheritance.md

 ### Hybrid Inheritance

-When more than one type of inheritance involved in a inheritance relation then it is called Hybrid Inheritance
+When more than one type of inheritance involved in a inheritance relation then it is called Hybrid Inheritance.

+There is no specific requirement for Hybrid Inheritance.
+Any two or more type of inheritance create Hybrid Inheritance.